Ohm's Law Calculator

 What is Ohm's Law?

-Ohm's Law states that the voltage across a conductor is directly proportional to the current flowing through it, with resistance as the constant of proportionality: V = I × R. It is one of the fundamental laws in electrical engineering and physics.
+Ohm's Law states that the voltage across a conductor is directly proportional to the current flowing through it, with resistance as the constant of proportionality: V = I × R. Georg Ohm published the relationship in 1827, and it remains the starting point for nearly all DC circuit analysis.

 Why must all inputs be greater than zero?